s-huu/TurningWeaknessIntoStrength/README.md

 * numpy

 ### Data
-For CIFAR10 dataset, as specified in attack.py, download it by torchvision.datasets.CIFAR10() function.
-For ImageNet data, download with imagenet_download.sh.
+- For CIFAR10 dataset, it is downloaded automatically by torchvision.datasets.CIFAR10() function in For CIFAR10 dataset, it is downloaded automatically by torchvision.datasets.CIFAR10() function in .train_vgg19.py For ImageNet data, .
+- For ImageNet dataset, download the validation images to a folder '~/imagenetdata/', then move them into labeled subfolders with imagenet.sh.

 ### Usage
 Introduction of different files,